itsDMind/itsDMind/README.md

 👯‍♀️ I'm looking to collaborate on Blockchain projects and it's cross field with AI or Security

-💬 Ask me about Blockchain, Software design, Network & Security
+💬 Ask me about Blockchain, Software design and architecture, Network & Security

 📫 How to reach me?
 Just mail me (dminddev01@gmail.com)